manumanuel/nextJS_09_blogProject/README.md

     all other details are rendered as content to that page
   - we can specify the resource link as a href property to Link component
   - eg: <Link href="/link/to/resource"> Name </Link>
-  #### note: when passing a component within a Link component, we should specify the <a> tag for the wrapping of that component, because only for the plain text like '/link/resource', it will pass <a> tag automatically.
+  #### note- when using react version <13 : when passing a component within a Link component, we should specify the <a> tag for the wrapping of that component, because only for the plain text like '/link/resource', it will pass <a> tag automatically.
   - eg: <Link href="/"> <a> <Logo /> </a> </Link>